<?xml version="1.0" encoding="UTF-8"?>

 <title>Bunge Lab</title>

-<atom:link href="http://bungelab.berkeley.edu/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://bungelab.berkeley.edu/feed/" rel="self" type="application/rss+xml" />

 <description>Building Blocks of Cognition</description>